 Furthermore, a check of meth use across different groups shows that meth use disorder without injection doubled among bisexual and gay men and more than doubled among heterosexual men.
 The same tripled among lesbian, bisexual, and heterosexual women.
 The prevalence of meth injection was highest among homosexual men and this is troublesome because sharing injection equipment is one way through which diseases such as hepatitis, HIV, and other bloodborne diseases spread.

 More studies need to be done to determine why meth-related overdose deaths and meth use keeps increasing despite the negative effects of the drug on individual health.

 Choose Recovery at Impact Outpatient Program

-If you or someone you love is currently battling meth addiction, Impact Outpatient Program can help.
+If you, or someone you love, are currently battling meth addiction, Impact Outpatient Program can help.
 Through an individualized and personalized approach to treatment, our intensive outpatient and outpatient programs will provide you or your loved one with the care you need to begin your life anew.

 Admission to our rehab program in Louisville has been simplified to allow those who seek help at our facility to receive it as soon as possible.
 Additionally, we also offer virtual telemedicine sessions so clients can fit treatment into their lives, even when they can’t attend the treatment sessions in person.